Women's Resource Center (WRC) student agency

 Destinie Freeman (she/her/hers).
 Destinie is a new mother and a senior at UNO studying Sociology and Pre-Med.
-She is very excited to be a part of the WRC Board and looks forward to this part of her journey as an activist.
+She is the Director of the WRC Board and looks forward to this part of her journey as an activist.

 Stephanie Albers (she/her/hers).
 Stephanie is a Ph.D. student in the Developmental Psychology program, studying the relationship between peer victimization experiences and disordered eating/body image.
 She attends the program part time while working as a disability support/advocacy counselor at Metropolitan Community College.
 Stephanie is excited to be apart of the WRC this year to share her research and work experiences to further the their mission.
 In her freetime, she enjoys spending with her two boys, Marshall and Ethan, her husband Trenton, and her dog Watson.

 Biridiana Miramontes (she/her/hers).
 Biridiana is a psychology major with LGBTQ+/sexual orientaiton minor.
 She hopes to become a school psychologist and help teens get through the tough stages in their life.
 She is also very passionate about helping others and hopes to leran and grow as a person through this experience.

 Alana Alexander (she/her/hers).
 Alana is a senior majoring in sociology and neuroscience.
 She believes that all women deserve the support of each other at all periods in life and that friendship builds strong communities.
 She is looking forward to helping new students feel welcome and supported.